lowcodeunit/public-web-blog/docs/getting-started/viewing-your-device-data.md

 # Viewing Your Device Data

 Viewing device messages is often the first step in understanding and debugging IoT data flows.
-In this portion of the guide, we'll go through what the dashboard makes available out-of-the-box and some of the APIs that can be used for storage access.
+In this portion of the guide, we'll go through what the dashboard makes available out-of-the-box.

 ## Dashboard Views